-Clement Robert wins Moet UK Sommelier of the Year
+Clement Robert of London's Medlar Restaurant has won the 2013 Moet UK Sommelier of the Year competition.

 Robert beat Tobias Brauweiler of The Ritz, London who came in second place with Kathrine Larson of Zuma, London finishing in third, at the final of the competition held last night at the Mandarin Oriental Hotel in Knightsbridge

 Robert who has entered for the past five years, and finished runner-up last year to Jan Konetzki of Restaurant Gordon Ramsay, said he was ‘ready to win this year’.

 ‘I’ve been entering this competition for the past five years, since the age of 22, and I’ve been preparing for this day for the past five months.
 I really wanted to eventually win it so I prepared extremely hard.

 ‘With a huge sense of pride obviously I will try to honour my new title that I’ve got on the top of my head, I hope it’s not too heavy for me, but I will definitely do my best’.